sebdroid/ssosebby/README.md

 // log the user in as `email` inside `organizationExternalId`...
 ```

-You configure the URL for your `/ssoready-callback` endpoint in SSOReady.
+You configure the URL for your `/ssoready-callback` endpoint in SSOSebby.

 ### SCIM in one line of code

 SCIM (aka "Enterprise directory sync") is basically a way for you to get a list of your customer's employees offline.

-To get a customer's employees, you'll use SSOReady's [List SCIM
+To get a customer's employees, you'll use SSOSebby's [List SCIM
 Users](https://ssoready.com/docs/api-reference/scim/list-scim-users) endpoint:

 ```typescript